julietaTechenski/TP-microservicios/DESIGN.md

 **Value Objects:**

 - `Card` — Immutable.
 Defined by `Color` (red, yellow, green, blue, wild) and `Face` (0–9, skip, reverse, draw-two, wild, wild-draw-four).
 Structural equality.
 - `GameResult` — Immutable snapshot at game completion: game winner, card-point totals per player.
+Serves as the payload of the `GameResultPublished` integration event.
 - `MatchResult` — Immutable snapshot at match completion: match winner, game-win counts per player, placement order (1st through last), cumulative card-point totals.
+Serves as the payload of the `MatchResultPublished` integration event.
 - `PlacementOrder` — Ordered list of players ranked by game wins within the match.
 Used for Elo and tournament advancement.
 - `SequenceNumber` — Monotonically increasing integer.
 Self-validating: must be non-negative and strictly greater than the previous value.
 - `RngSeed` — Immutable seed for the deterministic RNG of a game.
 Stored per game for replay and audit.